rdale-dev/csv-to-xml-tool/README.md

-This is a great tool\!
-I've analyzed the code and have written an updated README file that reflects all of its capabilities.

 # SBA Counseling and Training Data Conversion Tool

 This utility is designed to process, clean, validate, and convert SBA (Small Business Administration) counseling and training data from CSV format into compliant XML files.
 It ensures the final XML adheres to the strict sequence and data requirements of the SBA NEXUS schemas for **Form 641 (Counseling)** and **Management Training Reports**.